MartsyniukOlena/chance-game/README.md

 ## Credits

 Colors were generated at [MyColor Space](https://mycolor.space/?hex=%2331809A&sub=1) and were chosen randomly.

 Favicon was downloaded at [Icons8](https://icons8.com/icons/set/choice).

 Icons were downloaded from [Fontawesome](https://fontawesome.com/search).

 To check grammar and edit text, I used [Grammarly](https://app.grammarly.com/).

 I referenced the Love Maths project as a guide and Ultimate Rock Paper Scissors.

 Game rules were copied from [The Big Bang Theory Wiki](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock).
-The work I referenced for inspiration was from [CodePen]( https://codepen.io/763004/pen/pPGGyP).